 On The Top Of The List Of Highest Savings APYs

 The CIT Savings Builder doesn’t have the absolute highest APY, but they are definitely high on the list.
-You might find banks that offer 2.50% or higher, but there’s likely to be a lot more stipulations associated with the higher rate.
+You might find banks that offer higher rates, but there are likely to be a lot more stipulations associated with the higher rate.

 CIT offers their high APY for no fees, and all you need to do is deposit at least $100 a month.